bu3alwa/dog-company/README.md

 - Neou Font = http://www.dafont.com/neou.font
 - Font converting website = http://convertfonts.com/
   - Use this to convert the multiple files.
+- Find a fall back font in cases a browser is not compatible with CSS3

 Objectives:
 - Create new home for Dog Company (DC).